hedgesky/eex2slime/README.md

         -h, --help                       Show this message
         -v, --version                    Print version

-    # html2slime -h

-    Usage: html2slime INPUT_FILENAME_OR_DIRECTORY [OUTPUT_FILENAME_OR_DIRECTORY] [options]
-            --trace                      Show a full traceback on error -d, --delete                     Delete HTML files
-        -h, --help                       Show this message
-        -v, --version                    Print version

-Alternatively, to convert files or strings on the fly in your application, you may do so by calling `EEx2Slime.convert!(file, format)` where format is either `:html` or `:eex`.
+Alternatively, to convert files or strings on the fly in your application, you may do so by calling `EEx2Slime.convert!(file)`.

 ## Regards